Kathryn Bryan, LMFT, ATR-BC

 What I Say to People Concerned about the Therapy Process

-Starting anything new can be daunting and anxiety-producing.
-Especially when you are entering into therapy.
+Starting anything new can be daunting and anxiety-producing, especially entering into therapy.
 If you've never been before, you will have many, many questions about what the work entails.
 This is totally normal and your therapist should encourage you to ask all of the questions you have, no matter how small or big. (where do I park? what are we going to talk about? how does this work?).
 It takes some time to feel comfortable with your therapist, but only you know if your discomfort is due to the new situation of therapy or because of something your therapist did or said.
 Your therapist should welcome your feedback, even if it is critical.
-If she/he doesn't then it may be time to look for a new therapist.

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 Going to therapy means you are serious about your health.
-Would you go to a medical doctor if you had a serious medical issue? of course you would.
-What is difficult for our culture to accept is that mental illness is a serious medical issue.
+Would you go to a medical doctor if you had a serious medical issue?
+Of course you would.
+What is difficult for our culture to accept is that mental illness is a serious health issue and serious health conditions require treatment.
 In addition to serious mental illness like depression and anxiety, therapy can be a way to address other concerns that are influencing the quality of your life.
 For example, I recently saw a couple for couples therapy and although neither of them had a serious mental illness the frequent arguments and difficulty communicating effectively to one another was seriously affecting their quality of life and the lives of their children.
 It was helpful for them to meet with a neutral 3rd party with specific training about developing healthy relationships to help them sort out the root of their conflict.
-Is is weak or flawed to want a better life?
+Is it weak or flawed to want a better life?